“Wharnsby’s message is substantive, and his vocals are compelling,

 As a voice for the socially-conscious and spiritually-motivated, Dawud’s books, recordings, articles and intimate live performances have inspired a generation of educators, musicians, poets, artists and professionals.

-Within sacred-music circles, Wharnsby is often cited as a pioneer in the composition of English hymns, inspired by Qur’anic spirituality.
+Within sacred-music circles, Wharnsby is cited as a pioneer in the composition of English anasheed, hymns rooted by sufi tradition.
 His work has been referenced in textbook publications affiliated with Harvard University in the USA, as well as Oxford University and Cambridge University Press in the United Kingdom.

-His universalist approach to religion keeps Dawud actively engaged with musical inter-faith initiatives and peace efforts world-wide.
-As a member of the Abraham Jam ensemble, Dawud and friends David LaMotte and Billy Jonas use song to celebrate mutual support and respect between Abrahamic traditions.
-In his hometown, Dawud is a frequent collaborator with the Inshallah Singers and co-leader of Inshallah Kids ~ community song projects focusing on songs of peace and justice.
+Since 2007 Dawud has also been a member of Abraham Jam.
+Alongside David LaMotte and Billy Jonas, Abraham Jam use song to celebrate mutual support and respect between Abrahamic traditions.
+In his hometown, Dawud is a frequent collaborator with the Inshallah Singers and co-leader of Inshallah Kids ~ community music projects focusing on songs of peace and justice.

 A strong advocate of Simple Living and traditional trades, Dawud’s handiwork as an artisan includes woodworking, beekeeping and candle making.
-His modest workshop and recording studio are based in his home, where, in addition to his own music, Dawud occassionally composes for film, television and Youtube programs.
-He manages his own music publishing company and independent label, which help support an endowment for educational initiatives directly overseen by his family.
+His modest workshop and recording studio are based in his home, where, in addition to his own music, Dawud composes for film, television and Youtube programs.
+He manages his own music publishing company and an independent music label, which help support an endowment for educational initiatives.

-Dawud resides with his family in Kitchener, Canada where he experiments with urban farming, volunteers with seniors and performs for children as an educational puppeteer.
+Dawud resides with his family in Kitchener, Canada where he experiments with urban farming, volunteers with seniors, provides assistance to adults with physical disabilities and performs for children as an educational puppeteer.